Documentation Index

 5. Click Save.

-You can add more than one workflow to a trigger.
+You can add more than one workflow to Before First Message or Before Handoff.
 Workflows run in the order they are listed.

 Workflows across Gladly Agents

 A workflow is agnostic of where it's used.
 The same workflow can be connected to multiple triggers across multiple Agents.
-What happens when a workflow ends depends on which trigger ran it: a Before First Message workflow hands control back to the Agent, while a Before Handoff workflow either completes the handoff or redirects it based on your Stop configuration.
+What happens when a workflow ends depends on which trigger ran it: a Before First Message workflow hands control back to the Agent, a Before Handoff workflow either completes the handoff or redirects it based on your Stop configuration, and an On Customer Idle workflow runs independently of the conversation's normal flow, since it fires after the Agent has already finished responding.

 Creating a workflow does not automatically connect it to anything